awandahl/auto-logging/eqsl/README.md

 ## Notable Features
 - [NOT YET WORKING PROPERLY] The script can optionally include custom comments for each QSO.
-- It handles duplicate entries by reporting them separately.
-- The script uses URL encoding to ensure special characters are properly transmitted.

 ## Usage
 - Ensure the configuration variables are set correctly for your eQSL account and file paths.